MrEbabi/New-Order-Notification-for-Woocommerce-Plugin/new-order-notification-for-woocommerce/README.txt

 Yes, but the notification system only works with custom order page named New Order.

 == Screenshots ==
-1. Settings Page for Popup Notification
+1. New Order Notification Recent Order Table
 2. Popup Notification Preview When a New Order Received
+3. Settings for Notifications

 == Changelog ==
 **=1.0.0=**